The problem of flavour: The standard HVM

-The hierarchical VEVs models (HVM) present a radical approach to the flavour problem by introducing the six gauge singlet scalar fields whose VEVs account for the fermionic mass spectrum and flavour mixing \cite{Abbas:2017vws}.
-This approach is starkly different from the FN mechanism based on the $\mathcal{Z}_N \times \mathcal{Z}_M $ flavour symmetry.
-The only similarity between them is the use of discrete symmetries.
+The hierarchical VEVs models (HVM) present a radical approach to the flavour problem by introducing the six gauge singlet scalar fields $\chi_r$ whose VEVs account for the fermionic mass spectrum and flavour mixing \cite{Abbas:2017vws,Abbas:2020frs,Abbas:2023dpf,Abbas:2023bmm}.
+The central idea of this approach is that the gauge singlet scalar fields $\chi_r$ are not fundamental scalars, and are ``multi-fermions bound states" of a dark-technicolour dynamics, which will be discussed in the next section.

-The philosophy of this approach is to redefine the flavour problem in terms of the VEVs hierarchy instead of the hierarchical Yukawa couplings and then solve it \cite{Abbas:2017vws,Abbas:2020frs}.
-The crucial difference between the HVM and the FN mechanism is the freedom to choose either fields or the operators.
-In the FN mechanism, we use a single gauge singlet flavon field, and the hierarchy of fermionic masses is obtained by appropriately choosing operators of different mass dimensions.
-On the other side, in the HVM framework, we choose a fixed mass dimension operator (dimension-5), and the flavour problem is redefined in terms of the VEVs of different gauge singlet scalar fields.